On goodness-of-fit testing for volatility in McKean-Vlasov models: Proofs

 First of all, we note that the term $H_{(1)}$ corresponds to the Riemann sum approximation error associated with stochastic process $f_t:=f(X_t^i,\mu_t)$.
-According to \eqref{Itoassa}, this stochastic process is a continuous It\^o semimartingale, we know from \cite[Section 7 and 8]{BGJPS} that
+According to \eqref{Itoassa}, the stochastic process $a_t:=a(X_t^i,\mu_t)$ is a continuous It\^o semimartingale, and so is $f_t$.
+Hence, we deduce from \cite[part 2) of Section 8]{BGJPS} that